Kira-Pilot/hangman/README.md

 * Game must scale to millions of users

 ##Next Steps
 Building this application has been a learning experience, and there is still progress to be made to complete the project in full.
-By way of example, one of the technology requirements was to implement business logic server-side, and this condition is still being realized (see the _backend_routing_ branch).
 Other work to be done includes:
 * Allow for simple statistics (games won/lost):
  * This will be achieved through local storage (rather than through the use of database).
 * Game is self-contained: